 Pioneering Solutions for Depression and Bipolar Disorder

-At some time in our lives, one in five of us will develop a mood disorder, such as depression or bipolar disorder.
-Its impact will reverberate far beyond any individual's life.
-Families, friends, communities, economies — all are affected by these diseases.
-By 2020, depression will rank second in morbidity among all illnesses worldwide; bipolar disorder will rank fifth.
+As many as 17 percent of Americans will experience some form of mood disorder in their lifetime—such as depression or bipolar disorder.
+Despite their prevalence, mood disorders remain one of the most widespread, misunderstood, and stigmatized health issues we face.
+Their impact reverberates far beyond an individual’s life.
+Families, friends, communities, economies—all are affected by these diseases.
+Depression now ranks first in rate of incidence among all illnesses worldwide; bipolar disorder ranks fifth.
 Tragically, suicide, often triggered by a mood disorder, takes more than one million lives worldwide every year.

 Stanford Mood Disorders Center at a Glance